facebook/idb/README.md

 `FBSimulatorControl` can launch the Application Excutable directly, thereby allowing specific Simulators to be booted by UDID and Device Set.
 This can be done by overriding the `Simulator.app`s `NSUserDefaults` by [passing them as Arguments to the Application Process](https://www.bignerdranch.com/blog/by-your-command).
 Once the Simulator has booted, it can be interacted with via `CoreSimulator` with commands such as installing Apps and launch executables.

-There are however, a number of limitations to how much `FBSimulatorControl` can manipulate the Simulator, once it has been booted inside the `Simulator.app` process.
+However, this mode of operation does limit the amount that `FBSimulatorControl` can manipulate the Simulator, once the `Simulator.app` process has been launched.
 In particular it's not [possible to execute custom code inside the Simulator Application process](https://gist.github.com/lawrencelomax/27bdc4e8a433a601008f), which means that it's not possible to get video frames that the booted simulator passes back to the `Simulator.app` process.

 ## Direct Launch
 `FBSimulatorControl` also supports 'Direct Launching'.
 This means that the Simulator is booted from the `FBSimulatorControl` Framework.
 This gives increasing control over the operation of the Simulator, including fetching frames from the Framebuffer.
 This means that pixel-perfect videos and screenshots can be constructed from the Framebuffer.
+In addition, `FBSimulatorControl` can [communicate to the `SimulatorBridge`](https://github.com/facebook/FBSimulatorControl/blob/master/FBSimulatorControl/Management/FBSimulatorBridge.h) process running on the Simulator over XPC.

 Direct Launching does not currently support manipulation of the UI within the Simulator, so is much better suited to a use-case where the [UI is manipulated by other means](https://github.com/facebook/webdriveragent).

 ## `fbsimctl`
 [`fbsimctl` is a Command Line Interface](https://github.com/facebook/FBSimulatorControl/blob/master/fbsimctl/README.md) for `FBSimulatorControl` API calls, so `FBSimulatorControl` functionality can be used without the need to integrate with the Framework.
 It is currently under development.
+As `fbsimctl` is under active development, the User Interface will be prone to change.

 ## Contributing
 See the [CONTRIBUTING](CONTRIBUTING) file for how to help out.
 There's plenty to work on the issues!